dtdannen/dvmdash/README.md

 # dvmdash

 DVMDash aims to be a monitoring and debugging tool for DVM activity on Nostr.
+Data Vending Machines (nip-90) offload computationally expensive tasks from relays and clients in a decentralized, free-market manner.
+They are especially useful for AI tools, algorithmic processing of user’s feeds, and many other use cases.

-The project is pre-alpha, so the code is in a rough state.
-The entire code base may even be rewritten.
+The project is pre-alpha.
+Main branch is not guaranteed to be stable.

-A version of the website is running here, although it may go down anytime so please do not rely on it yet:
+A version of the website is running here:

 https://dvmdash.live/

-DVM pages will show:
-- NIP-89 information for that DVM
-- List number of events by this DVM

-User pages wil show:
-- Number of requests per each DVM type